The Influence of Stable Photon Sphere Advent on Orbital Precession in moving towards the Extremality: Methodology

 \subsection{The Periapsis Shift of a Quasi-Circular Orbit}

-As we know, the Euler-Lagrange equation of radial motion can be written in the following form based on the effective potential \cite{3,4,11}:
+The radial equation of motion follows directly from the Euler--Lagrange equations and can be expressed in terms of the effective potential as \cite{3,4,11}:

 Given the conditions governing the effective potential for having a circular orbit, namely $\mathbb{V}=\mathbb{V}'=0$, the radius of the circular orbit can be calculated at $ r=r_{cir}$ for the model under study.
-Now, suppose the circular orbit is perturbed by a very tiny $\delta r$ as $r = r_{cir} + \delta r$, Fig. (\ref{1}).
-In this case, from Eq. (\ref{(10)}) and with respect to perturbed $r$, we can write the equation of motion as:
+Now, suppose the circular orbit is perturbed by a very tiny $\delta r$ as $r = r_{cir} + \delta r$.
+Expanding Eq.~(\ref{(10)}) to first order in $\delta r$ yields:

 Given the oscillatory structure of Eq. (\ref{(11)}), the radial frequency of such a motion can be written in the following form:

 Also, according to Eq. (\ref{(3)}), the orbital angular velocity can be obtained as follows: